 - 1. Finished water TOC compliance is determined in accordance with the requirements of 310 CMR 22.07E(6)(e)4a.
-TOC levels for 2017 were in compliance with applicable criteria. - Turbidity is a measure of the cloudiness of the water.
+TOC levels for 2019 were in compliance with applicable criteria. - Turbidity is a measure of the cloudiness of the water.
 Turbidity is monitored because it is a good indicator of water quality and the effectiveness of filtration.
 95% of monthly samples of filtered water leaving the treatment plant must be <0.3 NTU and no samples can exceed 1 NTU.
-In 2017, all samples were <0.3 NTU. - 3.
+In 2019, all samples were <0.3 NTU.
+Elucidation of the set of SMCL of 2.0 mm - 3.
 Fluoride also has an SMCL of 2.0 ppm. - 4.
 The MassDEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
 Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart disease, should be aware of the sodium levels if exposures are being carefully controlled. - 5.
 Gross alpha testing was performed in 2014 (The next sampling is due in 2023). - 6.
 Because past monitoring results for radium have been extremely low, the Board is now on a reduced monitoring interval.
 Radium testing was performed in 2014. - 7.
-Unregulated contaminant monitoring rule (UCMR-3) was performed in 2015. - 8.
+US EPA has established a lifetime health advisory (HA) value of 300 ppb for manganese to pretect against concerns of potential neurological effects, and a one-day and 10-day HA of 1000 ppb for acute exposure. - 8.
 See lead and copper compliance monitoring sections below for details on lead and copper sampling. - 9.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their livers, kidneys, or central nervous systems.
 They may have a greater statistical risk of getting cancer. - 10.
 Highest level detected is based on the locational running annual average (LRAA). - 11.
 The range of detection is based on the samples collected quarterly at each sampling site and is not an average. - 12.
-The highest level allowed (MCL) for total trihalomethanes and haloacetic acids is based on the locational running annual average (LRAA) of four quarterly samples.
+The highest level allowed (MCL) for total trihalomethanes and haloacetic acids is based on the locational running annual average (LRAA) of four quarterly samples. - 13.
+Unregulated contaminant monitoring rule (UCMR-4) was performed in 2018. - 14.
+Samples were collected from the distribution system. - 15.
+Samples were collected at source water influent locations representing untreated water entering the water treatment plant. - 16.
+Samples were collected from the water filtration plant after treatment in 2018 as part of the UCMR-4.